CellanomeDLS/internal-installer/bucket/README.md

 ### Component Manifest: `cellanome_vcredist.x.y.z-[b]`

-Installs the Microsoft VC++ redistributables
+Installs the Microsoft VC++ redistributables (from a copy on the Cellanome storage).

 `url`: a zip of the widely available MS VC++ runtime for Visual Studio 2022.
 `bin`: the name of the executable that will be scoop "shimmed".